Light-Induced Control of Magnetic Phases in Kitaev Quantum Magnets: Floquet Engineered Magnetic Model Behavior in Other Frequency Regimes

 \section{Floquet Engineered Magnetic Model Behavior in Other Frequency Regimes}

 Here we show the behavior of the photo-modified magnetic model in other frequency regimes.
-Fig. 6 shows the behavior close to the ligand single-occupancy regime.
+Fig. \ref{fig:magneticParamsHighFreq} shows the behavior close to the ligand single-occupancy regime.
 Although there is a quite a bit of interesting behavior in this regime, the energy scale here diverges quite rapidly.
-This is shown in Fig. 6(f).
-We restricted the colorscale to show contrast up to 500 meV but the scale exceeds this value at some distance away from the resonant frequencies.
+This is shown in Fig. \ref{fig:magneticParamsHighFreq}(f).
+We restricted the color scale to show contrast up to 500 meV but the scale exceeds this value at some distance away from the resonant frequencies.

-We also show the behavior in the lower frequency regime.
+We also show the behavior in the lower frequency regime [Fig. \ref{fig:magneticParamsLowFreq}].
 This range of frequencies contains the low energy spin-orbit coupling resonances.
-Here there is only very small modulations in the magnetic interactions.
-The energy scale here is also much smaller.
-This regime also contains the magnetic model behavior at the frequencies at which we computed spectroscopic signatures in figure 4.
+Here modulations of the magnetic interactions are small; the energy scale is also smaller.
+This regime also contains the magnetic model behavior at the frequencies at which we computed spectroscopic signatures in figure 2 in the main text.